Super Bowl 2025: What is Kendrick Lamar’s net worth?

 Kendrick Lamar is undoubtedly one of the biggest names in rap, and he has a sizeable net worth to match.

+Fast forward to 2025 and the 37-year-old is headlining the Super Bowl halftime show, just weeks after winning five Grammy Awards for his chart-topping diss track, “Not Like Us.”

-With a string of chart-topping albums and several multi-million-dollar properties, the 37-year-old “Not Like Us” hitmaker was estimated by Forbes magazine to be worth $38.5 million in 2019.
+With a string of chart-topping albums and several multi-million-dollar properties, the rapper was estimated by Forbes magazine to be worth $38.5 million in 2019.

-As Lamar prepares to take the Super Bowl halftime stage on Sunday, February 9, The Independent takes a look back at his success as a multi-million dollar artist.
+As Lamar prepares to take to one of the biggest stages of his career — for zero compensation — on Sunday, The Independent takes a look at how he made his considerable fortune.

 Music career

-In 2005, he signed with Top Dawg Entertainment and co-founded the hip-hop supergroup Black Hippy, where he remained a member for nearly 14 years before his eventual departure in 2022.
+In 2005, Lamar signed with Top Dawg Entertainment and co-founded the hip-hop supergroup Black Hippy, where he remained a member for nearly 14 years before his eventual departure in 2022.

 While the collective, which consisted of Lamar, Ab-Soul, Jay Rock and ScHoolboy Q, didn’t end up releasing any albums together, they frequently collaborated on solo projects.